fastforwardlabs/blog_deprecated/_posts/2019-05-22-metalearners-learning-how-to-learn.md

 ![Meta-learning datasets](/images/2019/05/fig1-1558038180094.png)

-Papers in this field often use the notation of K and N, where K represents the number of opportunities the fast learner is given to learn, and N is the number classes it is required to be able to classify each time.
-Our running example, with N=2 and K=3, illustrates a two-way three-shot (n-way, k-shot) meta-learning setting.
+Papers in this field often use the notation of _k_ and _N_, where _k_ represents the number of opportunities the fast learner is given to learn, and _N_ represents the number of classes it is required to be able to classify.
+Our running example, with _N=2_ and _k=3_, illustrates a two-way three-shot (N-way, k-shot) meta-learning setting.

 Astute readers will notice that while our goal is to train a model to classify four classes (cat, bear, fish, and bird), each training episode only consist of two classes.
 This is a feature of meta-learning.
 The training procedure for meta-learning, first proposed by [Oriol Vinyals in his seminal paper on matching networks](https://arxiv.org/abs/1606.04080) is based on the principle that testing and training conditions must match.
-We do not show all classes to the fast learner at once because we expect the model to predict correctly when shown a couple of images from a small number of classes _during inference_.
+We do not show all classes to the fast learner at once because we expect the model to predict correctly (during inference) when shown a couple of images from a small number of classes.
 In addition, not all classes are used as training data.
 In our example, we might just use three classes, and expect the model to be able to make predictions accurately about the final class.
 Meta-learners can do that because they are trained to be able to